RULE 10. THE RECORD ON APPEAL

 (1) If any difference arises about whether the record truly discloses what occurred in the district court, the difference must be submitted to and settled by the district court and the record conformed accordingly.

-(2) If anything material to either party is omitted from or misstated in the record by error or accident, the omission or misstatement may be corrected and a supplemental record made by certified and forwarded;
+(2) If anything material to either party is omitted from or misstated in the record by error or accident, the omission or misstatement may be corrected and a supplemental record may be certified and forwarded:

-- by the district court before or after the record has been forwarded.
+- (B) by the district court before or after the record has been

 Rule 10 was amended, effective January 1, 1995.
 The amendment allows a transcript to be prepared and certified from an electronic recording by someone other than the operator of recording equipment or a court reporter.